 An Enterprise Resource Planning (ERP) system is an integrated computer-based application used to manage internal and external resources, including tangible assets, financial resources, materials, and human resources.
 Its purpose is to facilitate the flow of information between all business functions inside the boundaries of the organisation and manage the connections to outside stakeholders.
 Built on a centralised database and normally utilizing a common computing platform, ERP systems consolidate all business operations into a uniform and enterprise-wide system environment.

-DWT offers ADempiere as an industrial strength software solution that combines ERP, CRM and SCM support for business processes.
-Business processes rather than traditional departments drive ADempiere's design and in today's world, employees often perform entire business processes or related processes.
-ADempiere provides a framework for extending and customising to meet your business needs.
+DWT offers an industrial strength software solution that combines ERP, CRM and SCM support for business processes.
+Business processes rather than traditional departments drive the ERP design and in today's world, employees often perform entire business processes or related processes.
+DWT provides a framework for extending and customising to meet your business needs.

 How can an ERP solution help you?